 As visitors enter the South Conservatory, they are surrounded by hundreds of brilliant live butterflies from North America, Costa Rica, Africa and Asia soaring among colorful flowers and going about their business of drinking nectar and looking for others of their kind.
 Visitors learn about their amazing metamorphosis, the important role butterflies play in healthy ecosystems, and how to ensure these beautiful insects thrive in our own gardens.

 Please see below for important visitor information, group information, opportunities to learn more about butterflies, and ways to become involved in the Exhibit.
+Please note our new exhibit hours.

 Purchasing Tickets: Tickets may be purchased at the Visitors Center or at the Conservatory gift shops.
 Tickets are good for re-entry to the Exhibit throughout the day of purchase.
 Frequent Visitor Passes also available for use throughout the duration of the Exhibit.